MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

     module: 'Module 01 - Implement an identity management solution'
 ---

-# Lab 07: Add Hybrid Identity with Azure AD Connect
+# Lab 07: OPTIONAL --- Add Hybrid Identity with Azure AD Connect

 **Note** - This lab requires an Azure Pass.
 Please see lab 00 for directions.

-**Note 2** - We are fully removing this lab for the next month while we define a better and more straight-forward lab for the students.
+**Note 2** - This lab is titled Optional.
+It takes at least 1 hour to complete and does require that you are detailed in your lab steps.
+Please feel free to computer it as time permits.
+If your company has already set up its Hybrid configuration, or you don't plan to use Azure AD Connect, please jump over this lab.

 ## Lab scenario